Frequently Asked Questions.

 If you need to update your mobile number call us on 133 464.
 If you are overseas, please call +61 2 9028 4077 (call costs apply).
 Alternatively, visit our Contact Us page to view our free call numbers available from selected countries.

-Yes, all your important details like saved payees and payment history stay in sync across both apps, so you can switch between them without missing a beat.
-No need to update things twice!
+Yes, saved payees and payment history stay in sync across both apps, so you can switch between them without missing a beat.

 Currently, the new ING app is ready for use for our Orange Everyday, Savings Maximiser and Savings Accelerator customers – with the exception of a few functionalities (see them here).
 Personal Loans and Term Deposits accounts are visible, but you will not be able to interact with them.